Golden budget tips, isn't that what we are all looking for?

 Vliegtickets.be is an easy way to compare prices of plane tickets.
 Unlike some others, They include ALL airlines in their system, so you get a complete overview which makes it easy to follow up on all promotions.

 momondo.be is a bit similar to vliegtickets.be but you can also find good hotel and car-deals on this site.

-I am also a huge fan of the Joker website.
-Not only do they have wonderful group or customized tours, they also have a fantastic tool to compare flight prices.
+I am also a huge fan of the Connections website.
+They have a fantastic tool to compare flight prices.
 You can create a grid with prices for a period of week around the date you want to leave and return and this from multiple airports.
 For example, we were looking for a flight from Brussels to LA, but we found out that leaving in Düsseldorf instead of Brussels with a stopover in Amsterdam would only cost us half the price Brussels-LA.

 3. Credit card

 Use your credit card whenever you can when booking planetickets, hotelrooms or other stuff online.
 When you are abroad you avoid unnecessary costs.
 But many types of credit cards give you insurance on everything you buy.
 So if you buy a coffee machine that turns out to be broken afterwards, you can use your credit card insurance.
 But also canceled trips can be reimbursed in this way.
 Very handy in uncertain times such as now with the corona!

 Also check out if your credit card partners with hotels, airlines,... you can get great deals if they do so!!

 Do you also tick the box '+ 2.5% insurance costs' when you book airplane tickets?
 Or do you choose '+ 7% insurance costs, all inclusive'?
 Do not do it!
 Never again!